Amachua-Appure/CameraW/README.md

 ### Interface and Manual Controls
 * **Hardware-Level Manual Override:** Provides smooth, continuous control over ISO, precise Shutter Speed (dynamically calculated to avoid lighting flicker at given frame rates), White Balance (Kelvin), and physical Focus Distance.
 * **Live Histogram:** Displays a real-time, hardware-buffer-derived YUV luma histogram with active clipping indicators for shadow and highlight protection.
+* **Clipping Zebras** Displays clipping indicators in colored zebra stripes that show up whenever shadows or highlights or both are clipping.
 * **Declarative UI:** Built entirely with Jetpack Compose, featuring fluid animations, hidden carousels, and a pure-black edge-to-edge layout designed for OLED displays.
 * **Integrated Media Viewer:** Includes a built-in gallery utilizing ExoPlayer for HDR video playback and Coil for high-resolution image formats.
 (Needs more work!)
+* **Diagnostics** A single button in the settings that instantly dumps camera characteristics and codec characteristics for debugging.

 ---